kevbite/kevbite.github.io/_posts/2019-05-28-testing-custom-react-hooks.md

   const context = useContext(Context);

   if (!context) {
-    throw new Error("useDeliveries must be used within a CounterProvider");
+    throw new Error("useCounter must be used within a CounterProvider");
   }

   const [value, setValue] = context;